vicmoon/vicmoon/README.md

 - ⚡ Fun fact: ...
 -->

--🔭 I’m currently working on :  a capstone project that is centered around habit formation -🌱 I’m currently learning : Python
+-🔭 I’m currently working on :  a capstone project that is centered around habit formation <br>
+-🌱 I’m currently learning : Python <br>
--📫 How to reach me: check my portfolio : https://victoriamunteanuportfolio.net/contact or my contact card :  https://pythonnamecard-production.up.railway.app/
+-📫 How to reach me: check my portfolio : https://victoriamunteanuportfolio.net/contact or my contact card :  https://pythonnamecard-production.up.railway.app/ <br>
--⚡ Fun fact: one of my goals this year is to read 100 books!
+-⚡ Fun fact: one of my goals this year is to read 100 books! <br>